eickler/doitsukani/README.md

 ## How can I use it?

 - Log in to your Wanikani account and create an API token: [https://www.wanikani.com/settings/personal_access_tokens].
 Tick the "study_material:create" and "study_materials:update" boxes.
-- Copy the token and paste it into [https://eickler.github.io/doitsukani/].
+- Copy the token and paste it into https://eickler.github.io/doitsukani/.
 - Click "Add translations" to add German translations, or "Remove translations" to remove them.
 - Wait ...

+Notes:

+ - Only vocabulary that is not yet burned is translated.
+ - The update can take more than one hour if you have not burned anything yet.
+This is because Wanikani only permits one update per second roughly.
-The update takes very long since Wanikani has a request limit.
-Please make sure that you can leave your browser window open for a longer time.
-If you close the browser, the application will simply stop.
+ - If you close the browser during the update, the application will simply stop.
 If you want to continue, just run it again.
-The application will read your existing synonyms and will continue from where it left off.
+The application will resume from where it left off.

-After everything completed, you should see German translations as "user synonyms" in your Wanikani app.
+After everything completed, you should see German translations as "user synonyms" in your Wanikani app as shown in the screenshots.

 Limitations: